cgtuebingen/emca/README.md

 # EMCA — Explorer of Monte Carlo based Algorithms

-## Note - VMV 2021 version - this is just a preview
+## Note - VMV 2021 version - documentation not yet updated
 This work builds on previous work mainly done by Christoph Kreisl.
 Most of the text below still describes the old version of the system and is not necessarily consistent with the updated version which has undergone major changes.
-Expect further, potentially large, changes to both documentation and the code.
+Expect further changes to both documentation and the code.
-Until further announcement, treat this only as a preview.

 Thank you for your interest in EMCA,